-To apply for the SRTP, a recommendation form must first be submitted on the writer’s behalf by a current or recent (2010-2013) showrunner or a network or studio executive (from the development or current departments).
+To apply for the SRTP, a recommendation form must first be submitted on the writer’s behalf by a current or recent (2012-2015) showrunner, or executive producer, or a network or studio executive (from the development or current departments).

-Once the Recommendation Form has been received, the candidate will be sent the URL for the online Application and will have four weeks to complete and submit to the Guild.
-Once Applications are reviewed, select candidates are invited for personal interviews.
+Once the Recommendation Form has been received, or in the case of a re-submission, the recommender has signed off for the current year, the candidate will be sent the URL for the online application and will have four weeks to complete and submit to the Guild.
+Once applications are reviewed, select candidates are invited for personal interviews.
 Approximately twenty-five writers/writing teams will be invited to join the Program.